Ultimate Beginner’s Guide: How to Smoke Meat at Home (Like a Pro)

 Note the temperatures of the grill and even the weather conditions outdoors.
 Windy days may affect the smoking process by whisking away smoke faster compared to days without a breeze.

 The more detailed you can get, the easier it will be to make adjustments for next time.
 The other important things to write down are the overall flavor and tenderness of your meat.

 If you think that the smokiness is too much, then you can reduce the amount of chips or the frequency you replace them.
 Don’t be afraid to try new things and mix it up.

 There are so many variables when it comes to smoking that you can create new recipes and methods for years to come.

 How to smoke meat if it’s still cold?

-You could, much in the same way that you could eat raw beef.
+You could with cold meat, much in the same way that you could eat raw beef.

 While it’s technically possible, we don’t recommend it at all.

 For best results, make sure that your meat is at room temperature before you toss it on the grill.
 This way, you don’t have to worry as much about the insides getting hot enough.